Time to help you transition into the weekend with another stellar edition of the PlayUSA Rewind!

 NHL Commissioner Gary Bettman announced the uniform addition for the 2022-23 season.
 But, don’t worry; this new addition won’t soil your favorite team’s uniform.
 The ads can only occupy a 3 x 3.5-inch rectangle, making them slightly larger than those seen on NBA jerseys.

-A pair of teams, the New Jersey Devils and Vegas Golden Knights, partnered with Caesars Sportsbook — formally William Hill — back in 2018.
+A pair of teams, the New Jersey Devils and Vegas Golden Knights, partnered with Caesars Sportsbook Rewards and Promo Codes — formally William Hill — back in 2018.
 Assuming the jersey ad space is one per team, the tiny rectangle might go to the highest bidder or perhaps even to a company the team already has a deal with.

 The takeaway: Again, jersey ads are nothing new.
 The NBA, WNBA, and MLS all have them.
 However, most of those advertisements were before legal sports betting erupted across the US.
 Now, major sports betting operators are striking deals with individual teams and cable networks; it’s only fitting they conquer team uniforms as well.